multinet-app/multinet-api/README.md

 7. Run `./manage.py migrate`
 8. Run `./manage.py createsuperuser` and follow the prompts to create your own user.
 Make sure to supply an email address.
 9. Run `./manage.py createarangoreadonlyuser`
+10. To hydrate the database with the demo data, run `./manage.py setupdevenv <user_email from above step>`

 ### Run Application
 1. Ensure `docker-compose -f ./docker-compose.yml up -d` is still active